emersoncollective/data-repo-mvp/README.md

  ┣ data: Holds raw and processed data used in notebooks.
  ┃ ┣ extracted_data: Processed or semi-processed data generated from notebooks.
  ┃ ┗ raw_source_files: Raw files downloaded from sources, for instance PDF files.
+ ┣ misc: Holds miscellaneous files used in this repo, can be ignored.
  ┣ notebooks: Jupyter/Colab notebooks used to extract/scrape/download data.
- ┣ src: Folder to hold generic code used in the notebooks for specific data tasks.
+ ┣ src: Folder contains different scripts used to extract datasets.
+These scripts are similar ┃       in content to certain notebooks but can be run automatically on predefined schedules.
- ┗ README.md
+ ┣ README.md
+ ┗ requirements.txt: File that contains all the Python requirements used in this repository.

 ## Repository Structure
 ```